Prenatal Outreach Program

 First Call of Hope

-Many parents have expressed that after they received the diagnosis of Down syndrome for their child, they just wanted to talk to somebody.
+Many parents have expressed that after they have received the diagnosis of Down syndrome for their child, they just wanted to talk to somebody.
 They wanted someone who they could call immediately, someone who could relate and provide support.
 If you can't wait 48 hours for a New Parent Mentor to contact you, we are here to help now!
 We are one call away and your first call of hope!
 Please call 801-446-1994.
 If there is no answer, leave a message and we will call you back within a few hours.

 Health Care Information - Prenatal